-Nature can be the ultimate luxury—choosing to travel somewhere that will delight our senses and inspire.
-Welcome to White Road.
-Passing through the mountains from the base of Mt.
-Hakusan to the famous village of Shirakawa-go in Gifu Prefecture is an unforgettable drive.
-Breathtaking views and stunning waterfalls give you a glimpse of the rich biodiversity of Hakusan National Park.
+White Road passes through the mountains from the base of Mt.
+Hakusan to the famous village of Shirakawa-go in Gifu Prefecture for an unforgettably beautiful drive.
+Breathtaking views and stunning waterfalls give you a glimpse of the rich biodiversity of Hakusan National Park .
 It is all right there; pretty amazing for a toll road.

 Open from early June to mid-November